All Episodes

 It sounds like end of my life.

-Jenny says, let me live in there.
+Yeah, Jenny says, let me live in there.

 It's warm in there.

-She was referring to a mosquito that had just flown into one of the members ears.
+She was referring to a mosquito that had just flown into one of the members' ears.

-Oh, That's interesting, side note.
+Oh, that's an interesting side note.

-We're talking to a mosquito that flew into an ear.
+Referring to a mosquito that flew into an ear.

 All right, here we go.

-Let me live in there.
+It's like, let me live in there.

 It's warm in there.